Archive for June, 2008

 In Japan, speaking Calligrapher, it might remind you of Japanese style Calligraphers.
 However, even in Japan, there are many Western style Calligraphers.

-One of Calligraphers I would like to see, Izumi Shiratani showed a beautiful work in the exhibition.
-Her work was really cool and had gorgeous lines.
-As I’ve been acquainted with her since I met her at some party a few years ago, so I asked her to meet there and asked some questions about her work and activity in these days.
+One of Calligraphers I would like to see, Izumi Shiratani showed a beautiful work.
+Her work was really great and had gorgeous drawing lines.
+I’ve been acquainted with her since I met her at some party a few years ago, so I asked her to meet there in order to ask some questions about her recent work and activity.

 The direct mail and Thank you card for this exhibition.